 Arnica is effective for the reduction of bruising, edema, and inflammation associated with surgery.

-In our clinical experience, we have found the most effective brand of Arnica montana to be the Bruisekare brand available in a standardized chewable tablet that is taken three times daily before and after surgery.
+In our clinical experience, we have found the most effective brand of arnica montana to be the Bruisestick that is used three times daily before and after surgery.

 Non-standardized pellets and creams are inappropriate for surgery or injections as they are not standardized to surgical doses.